Phrases to Use in Performance Reviews and More Difficult Conversations

 Note that while we’ve discussed his performance during weekly meetings, it is not improving and it’s time to talk about a plan of action.
 All employees are expected at a minimum to perform their job expectations.

-Indicate the key performance areas that need improvement before you can determine that his performance is meeting minimum job expectations.
+Indicate the critical performance areas that need improvement before you can determine that his performance is meeting minimum job expectations.

 The Employee Does Not Understand What You Are Telling Him